auth0/auth0-python/README.md

 All endpoints follow a similar structure to `connections`, and try to follow as closely as possible the [API documentation](https://auth0.com/docs/api/v2).

+For more code samples on how to integrate the auth0-python SDK in your Python application, have a look at our [examples](https://github.com/auth0/auth0-python/blob/master/EXAMPLES.md).

 ## API reference